Isabella Stewart Gardner: Legacy

-While alive, Gardner would use the fourth floor for her residence.
+While alive, Gardner would use the fourth floor of her museum for her residence.
 After her death it served as residence for the museum's director for over sixty years.
 When Anne Hawley became director, she decided not to live there.
 Six months after Hawley took office, the museum was robbed.
 More recently, the floor has been converted for use as museum offices.

 A devout Anglo-Catholic, she requested, in her will, that the Society of St John the Evangelist (Cowley Fathers) celebrate an annual Memorial Requiem Mass for the repose of her soul in the museum chapel.
-This duty is now performed each year on her birthday and alternates between the Society of St John the Evangelist and the Church of the Advent.
+This duty is now performed each year on her birthday.

 Stewart Gardner was an intimate patroness of many artists, writers, and musicians.
 An accomplished traveler and shrewd collector, she was a leading figure in American social and cultural life.
 In Boston they called her the "Queen of the Back Bay".
 The site of her former home, which was demolished in 1904, is a stop on the Boston Women's Heritage Trail.
 She is the namesake of Gardner Mountain and Isabella Ridge in Washington state.